IowaDave/flash-at-firmware-to-esp-01/README.md

 3 int main () { return 0; }
 ~~~

-Move the switch on the USB adapter with its switch in the 'Prog" position.
+Move the switch on the USB adapter into the 'Prog" position and insert the adapter into the computer.
 Enter the short program into the Arduino IDE.
 Choose "Generic ESP8266 Module" as the boart type and select the Port where the computer mounted the adapter.
 My Debian-based Linux system mounted it at /dev/ttyUSB0, for example.

 Make a note of this mount-point, as you will need to enter it on the esptool command line when flashing the AT-command firmware.

-This program does nothing except to halt operation of the CPU.
-It is probably not necessary.
-Uploading a program from the IDE does at least reassure me that the ESP-01 is properly connected and prepared to accept a firmware upload.
+The program does nothing except to halt operation of the CPU.
+It is probably not necessary to do this; however, uploading a program from the IDE does bring some benefits.
+It reassures me that the ESP-01 is properly connected and prepared to accept a firmware upload.

 <blockquote>
 <p>If Arduino IDE complains that it cannot find &#x0027;python&#x0027;, as it did when I ran the IDE under the Ubuntu 24.04 operating system, then you might need to install a small utility package named <a href="https://ubuntu.pkgs.org/25.04/ubuntu-main-amd64/python-is-python3_3.13.3-1_all.deb.html">python-is-python3</a>.
 The link goes to an explanation of what the package does and how it solves the problem.</p>